nualagr/dargan-health-foods/TESTING.md

 &#9745; Identify where the physical store is located.

-Within the footer on each page the user is presented with the shop's business address which is also a link which brings the user to the shop's location on [Google Maps](https://www.google.com/maps/place/Dargan+Health+Foods/@52.6663666,-8.5551142,17z/data=!3m1!4b1!4m5!3m4!1s0x485b5c109808a3ed:0x872b2c8c38046fe5!8m2!3d52.6663666!4d-8.5529255).
+Within the footer on each page the user is presented with the shop's business address which is also a link bringing the user to the shop's location on [Google Maps](https://www.google.com/maps/place/Dargan+Health+Foods/@52.6663666,-8.5551142,17z/data=!3m1!4b1!4m5!3m4!1s0x485b5c109808a3ed:0x872b2c8c38046fe5!8m2!3d52.6663666!4d-8.5529255).

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-footer-desktop-device.png "Screenshot of the Find Us accordion of the Footer on a mobile device.")